sohaum/nextjs-dashboard/README.md

 ## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
+This is the starter template for the **Next.js App Router** Course.
 It contains the starting code for the dashboard application.

+A deep dive into the modern App Router introduced in Next.js 13+, using the new ```app/``` directory structure, layouts, server components, and more.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.